-The highest mountain peaks in New England and upstate New York – including Maine's Mahoosuc Range, New Hampshire's White Mountains, Vermont's Green Mountains and New York's Adirondack Mountains – also have their first freeze in the middle of September in a typical year.
+The highest mountain peaks in New England and upstate New York – including Maine's Mahoosuc Range, New Hampshire's White Mountains, Vermont's Green Mountains and New York's Adirondack Mountains – also have their first freeze in the middle of September in an average year.

 A swath from New York’s Adirondacks and Catskills to the Appalachians of west-central Pennsylvania and eastern West Virginia also typically dips to 32 degrees or lower in early October.

-The season’s first freeze is at the beginning of October for much of New England in a typical year as well.
+The season’s first freeze is at the beginning of October for much of New England in an average year as well.

 Most years, a rather large portion of America has its first freeze in the middle of October.

-In the Southeast, mid-October is when the first freeze occurs in a typical year for the Great Smoky Mountains of East Tennessee and western North Carolina, most of West Virginia and the Shenandoah Valley of western Virginia.
+In the Southeast, mid-October is when the first freeze occurs in an average year for the Great Smoky Mountains of East Tennessee and western North Carolina, most of West Virginia and the Shenandoah Valley of western Virginia.

 At the beginning of November, portions of southern Oklahoma and western Texas, the mid-South and the interior Southeast record their first freeze of the season in a typical year.

-A mid-November first freeze is typical for much of the West Coast and Desert Southwest, central and eastern Texas, parts of the lower Mississippi Valley and areas along the northeastern Gulf Coast.
+A mid-November first freeze is considered average for much of the West Coast and Desert Southwest, central and eastern Texas, parts of the lower Mississippi Valley and areas along the northeastern Gulf Coast.

 December or later